vindar/tgx/docs/mainpage.md

 @section getting_started Getting started

-1. @ref intro_concepts "Installation"
+1. @ref intro_install "Installation"
-2. @ref intro_tgximage "The Image class"
+2. @ref intro_basic "Basic concepts"
-3. @ref intro_api_2D "Using the 2D API."
+3. @ref intro_api_2D "The 2D API."
-4. @ref intro_api_3D "Using the 3D API."
+4. @ref intro_api_3D "The 3D API."

-@note Do not forget to look at the examples located in `\examples` subfolder of the library !
+@note Do not forget to have a look at the examples located in `\examples` subfolder of the library.